impact-crater/impact-crater-core/README.md

 ## Setup

-To get started with impact-crater you need to install the cairo package and nodejs.
+To get started with impact-crater you need to install the nodejs package.

-    yum install cairo      # CentOS
-    apt-get install cairo  # Debian
-    brew install cairo     # MacOS X

     yum install nodejs      # CentOS
     apt-get install nodejs  # Debian
     brew install nodejs     # MacOS X

-Once you have installed cairo and nodejs you need to checkout the code.
+Once you have installed nodejs you need to checkout the code.

     git clone git@github.com:cha55son/impact-crater.git my-mp-game